 /Q — OFFLINE

-The mobile app keeps working without cell signal.
-Visit notes are saved on the phone and sent to the server when signal returns.
-No volunteer ever loses a prayer request because they walked into a stairwell.
+The mobile app keeps working without cell signal — visit notes save to the phone and sync when signal returns, so no volunteer ever loses a prayer request because they walked into a stairwell.

 /Q — INTEGRATION

-CSV export for any ChMS that takes imports.
-Webhook integration with CampaignCNX+ for SMS follow-up to newcomers.
-Three apps, one account, contacts flow between them.
+CSV export works for any ChMS that takes imports, with webhook integration into CampaignCNX+ for SMS follow-up to newcomers.
+Three apps, one account, with contacts flowing between them.

 /Q — SETUP

-Most parishes are visiting inside three days.
-Same-day account, parish-area polygons drawn during onboarding, volunteer teams downloading the app the same week.
-White-glove onboarding $249–$999 if you want help structuring the program.
+Most parishes are visiting inside three days — same-day account, with parish-area polygons drawn during onboarding and volunteer teams downloading the app the same week.
+White-glove onboarding runs $249–$999 if you want help structuring the program.

 — Start visiting

-Open an account, draw your parish area, import your household list.
-By Saturday morning your volunteer teams are visiting with route-ordered lists and a conversation guide tuned to the visit reason.
+Open an account, draw your parish area, and import your household list.
+Within a few days your volunteer teams will be out visiting with route-ordered lists and a conversation guide tuned to the visit reason.